University of Greenwich: Reputation and rankings

 In 2019, the university was ranked 14th in UK, and third in London by People & Planet Green League Table.
 The university has gained many national awards, including four Queen's Anniversary Prizes, nine Times Higher Education Awards and two Guardian University Awards.

 In 2019, the university's Natural Resources Institute was awarded a Queen's Anniversary Prize for its research in pest management and control to combat human and animal diseases in the UK and internationally; in 2015 it won a prize for work on the cassava crop in Africa.

 In 2023, the university was classified as Gold in Teaching Excellence Framework (TEF) of Higher Education.

 The university was ranked 94 out of 121 UK institutions according to The Guardian University Guide 2022 league table.
-For 2023, the University of Greenwich was ranked 60 according to Times Higher education (THE).
-Moreover, University of Greenwich ranked first in London for Events, Tourism and Hospitality by the Guardian’s 2023 university rankings.
+For 2023, the University of Greenwich was ranked 60 according to Times Higher Education (THE).
+Moreover, the University of Greenwich ranked first in London for Events, Tourism and Hospitality by the 2023 Guardian university rankings.
 Subjects taught at Greenwich have seen rises in the Guardian university league tables for 2022: Chemistry was at 10, up 10 places since 2021.
 Forensic Science (9), Criminology (10), Mechanical Engineering (12), and Education (48) also moved up significantly.

 In Center for World University Rankings World University Rankings 2020–21 – University of Greenwich was ranked 76 in the UK.
 In 2022, University of Greenwich was ranked in the 750-800 range globally by QS World University Rankings.

-In the Times Higher Education (THE) Impact Rankings 2020, which assessed universities' impact on society and the planet Greenwich performed well in several categories:
+In the Times Higher Education (THE) Impact Rankings 2020, which assessed universities' impact on society and the planet, the University of Greenwich was ranked as follows in these categories: